keyboardDrummer/typeless/README.md

 }
 ```

-Diagnostics for syntax error work as they already do in existing JavaScript tooling.
+Diagnostics for syntax errors work as they already do in existing JavaScript tooling.

-### What if the bug is not where the error was thrown?
+### What if the problem is not where the error was thrown?

-A function can be assigned a test by creating a test with the same name.
-We assume that as long as a function's test is passing, that function is valid.
-When another test then fails while in this function, we conclude that invalid parameters were passed.
+A function named `X` can be *assigned* a test by creating a test function named `XTest`.
+Typeless assumes that as long as a function's test is passing, that function is `correct`.
+When a test fails while inside a call to a correct function, it concludes that the error was at the call site, not where the failure occurred.

-The error is shown at the call site and provides examples of correct arguments that can be passed to the function which are taken from the function's test.
+The error is shown at the call site and provides examples of correct arguments that can be passed to the function, which are taken from the function's test.

 ```javascript
 function highLevelTest() {